Here are 40 Free Cost Benefit Analysis Templates to help you do Cost-Benefit Analysis for your own situation by choosing the most suitable template.

 Personal and labor costs + Training material + Delivery costs = cost calculation

-Tangible benefits that can be received from training seminar are:
+Tangible benefits that can be received from the training seminar are:

 Time: Hours * full cost of employees = time saved

-Material: material cost is summed on monthly or annual basis.
+Material: material cost is summed on a monthly or annual basis.

 Productivity: Hours * equipment value = productivity improved

-Intangible benefits cannot be given dollar value but trainer will deeply consider the costs and benefits of training seminar and then will make decisions whether training should be conducted or not.
+Intangible benefits cannot be given dollar value but the trainer will deeply consider the costs and benefits of training seminars and then will make decisions whether training should be conducted or not.
 Intangible benefits can be considered as: